 - Access to Joomla's filesystem and database

-Generating the Plugin
+Generating the plugin

 I used AI to help generate the source code for the plugin.
+The prompt was deliberately simple — I wanted to see how much the AI could infer from a plain-language description of the goal.

-AI prompt – Explain how to make a Plugin
+AI prompt — Explain how to make a plugin

 Plugin structure

-A Joomla content plugin resides in plugins/content/yourpluginname
+A Joomla content plugin resides in plugins/content/yourpluginname and typically includes:

-Generating the Meta Description
+Generating the meta description

 - Extract text from